-Medical leave is a temporary payment-free leave from Canada-B.C integrated student loan payment obligations following a leave from studies as a result of a medical problem, including a problem related to mental health, that, in the opinion of a medical professional, would significantly interfere with the borrower's ability to pursue their program of studies.
-During the leave, the borrower is deemed to continue to be a full-time or part-time student, as applicable, with the exception that time spent on medical or parental leave does not count towards a borrower's lifetime maximum weeks of student financial assistance (see below).
+Medical leave is a temporary payment-free leave from Canada-B.C integrated student loan payment obligations following a leave from studies as a result of a medical issue, including an issue related to mental health, that, in the opinion of a medical professional, would significantly interfere with the borrower's ability to pursue their program of studies.
+During the leave, the borrower is deemed to continue to be a full-time student, as applicable, with the exception that time spent on medical does not count towards a borrower's lifetime maximum weeks of student financial assistance.

-There is no requirement that the medical condition prevents the borrower from attending post-secondary education altogether.
+There is no requirement that the medical condition prevents the borrower from attending postsecondary education altogether.